Qepanna/goFlux/README.md

 N<sub>2</sub>O, NH<sub>3</sub>, CO, and water vapor (H<sub>2</sub>O).
 While linear regression (LM) is commonly used to estimate GHG fluxes, this method tends to underestimate the pre-deployment flux (*f*<sub>0</sub>).
-Indeed, a non-linearity is expected when gas concentration increases inside a closed chamber, due to changes in diffusion gradients between the soil and the air inside the chamber.
+Indeed, non-linearity is expected when the gas concentration increases or decreases inside a closed chamber, due to changes in gas gradients between the soil and the air inside the chamber.
 In addition, lateral gas flow and leakage contribute to non-linearity.
 Many alternative to LM have been developed to try and provide a more accurate estimation of *f*<sub>0</sub>, for instance the method of [Hutchinson and Mosier (HM) (1981)](https://doi.org/10.2136/sssaj1981.03615995004500020017x), which was implemented in the [`HMR`](https://cran.r-project.org/package=HMR) package by [Pedersen et al.,